der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroupBuilder.md

 [AdGroupBuilder](./AdGroupBuilder)|Ad group builder with the bidding strategy applied.

 ## <a name="withcpc~double-cpc~"></a>withCpc(double cpc)
-Sets the maximum CPC bid to be used for this new ad group.
+Sets the maximum CPC bid to use for this new ad group.